-ZSPS item I feel like an important part of my classroom community.
+SPS Item I feel like an important part of this classroom community.

-ESTABLISH A SUPPORTIVE, SAFE, AND CARING CLASSROOM ENVIRONMENT that invites in and supports all students in the learning community.
+ESTABLISH A SUPPORTIVE, CARING CLASSROOM ENVIRONMENT that invites in and supports all students in the learning community.

-- Have beginning of the year introductions and icebreakers that enable students to get to know one another. - Develop a class motto as one way to unify the class and incorporate activities that encourage trust and respect. - Co-construct classroom agreements, policies, and procedures (such as a class bill of rights) with students at the beginning of the year.
-Provide students with time to comment on and negotiate classroom rules together. - Create jobs for students and have them rotate through these jobs throughout the year. - Design a multicultural classroom that addresses different communities, cultures, perspectives, and learning styles.
-This curriculum ought to be a regular part of your curriculum, not an add-on that only happens once in a while, which can further tokenize certain communities. - Seek out resources and professional learning opportunities that address issues of difference, diversity, and social-emotional learning within schools. - → See The Colorado Education Initiative Safe and Welcoming Schools, Rethinking Schools, BIONIC club (Believe It or Not I Care), Teaching Tolerance, and EdChange. - Encourage students to work together as often as possible.
-Incorporate community-based problem-solving projects using inquiry-based learning to give students a chance to work toward a common goal together. - Use team-building activities throughout the year.
-For example: - → "Circle up" activities. - → "Agree/disagree" activity.
+- Create jobs for students and have them rotate through these jobs throughout the year. - Establish a show and tell time for students to represent their ideas and interests with objects from their home lives. - Have beginning of the year introductions and icebreakers that enable students to get to know one another. - Set and model expectations about how to treat others in the classroom.
+Co-construct these agreements with students in order to increase buy-in and respect student opinions about their classroom community.
+Make these expectations visible to students and refer back to them often. - Allow students a say in the classroom rules and policies. - Create jobs for students and have them rotate through these jobs throughout the year. - Design a multicultural classroom that addresses different communities, cultures, perspectives, and learning styles.
+This ought to be a regular part of your curriculum, not an add-on that only happens once in a while and can work to further tokenize certain communities.

+- → Consider the stereotypical representations you may be portraying in your classroom through posters, books, etc. Replace classroom materials and decorations with more complex portrayals of marginalized groups.
+Post word walls, visual content, resources in languages other than English, and pictures and stories of individuals and communities from diverse backgrounds on walls and shelves to represent the various identities, families, and community backgrounds of students.
+Research famous people in various professions who are typically underrepresented.
+See "Planting Seeds, Growing Diversity" for further information. - → Develop an understanding and repertoire of culturally-responsive teaching strategies to honor and build off of students' cultural backgrounds, practices, and perspectives. - → Stock your classroom library with anti-bias, multicultural literature.
+Avoid tokenizing certain groups by weaving content about underrepresented groups (people of color, LGBTQ communities, people with disabilities, etc.) with that about traditionally overrepresented groups. - Seek out resources and professional learning opportunities that address issues of difference, diversity, and social-emotional learning within schools. - → See The Colorado Education Initiative's Welcoming Schools, Rethinking Schools, BIONIC club (Believe It or Not I Care), Teaching Tolerance, and EdChange. - Use team-building activities throughout the year.
+For example: - → "Circle Up" activities. - → "Agree/disagree" activity.
 Design a series of statements for students to consider.
-Have them move to either side of the room, designated "agree" or "disagree." - → Place paper plates on the floor.
+Have them move to either side of the room, designated "agree" or "disagree," to decide what they think of the statement. - → Place paper plates on the floor.
 Ask students to maneuver through the plates while blindfolded and directed by another teammate, perhaps someone who they do not know that well. - → Have students write three statements about themselves on a piece of paper.
 Tell students to throw the paper into the center of the room, choose one that is different from their own, and figure out who "owns" these statements. - → Place poster paper around the room, one with each student's name on it.
 Ask students to circle the room and write one positive statement about that student.